-RESET-BACKGROUND-PROJECT-TABLE
+ACC: RESET-BACKGROUND-PROJECT-TABLE

-The word giving the number of records written onto the file PROJNAM:DATA is set to zero.
+The word giving the number of records written onto the file PROJNAM:DATA, is set to zero.

-CREATE-BACKGROUND-PROJECT <project password>, <project name> Specifies PROJECT PASSWORDS and their corresponding PROJECT NAMES.
-The entries are stored as records in the file PROJNAM:DATA which is read during the log in routine when accounting is on.
-A PROJECT PASSWORD not in this file will not be accepted during log in.
-The PROJECT PASSWORD must be unique.
-If there are no entries on the file users will be able to log in as if acconting is not running.
+Specifies PROJECT-PASSWORD and their corresponding PROJECT-NAMES.
+The entries are stored as record in the file PROJNAM:DATA which is read during the log in routine when ACCOUNTING is on.
+A PROJECT-PASSWORD not in this file will not be accepted during log in.
+The PROJECT-PASSWORD must be unique.
+If there are no entries on the file, users will be able to log in as if accounting is not running.

-DELETE-BACKGROUND-PROJECT <project name>
+ACC: DELETE-BACKGROUND-PROJECT < project-name >

 Deletes entries from the PROJNAM:DATA file.
-Background projects should not be deleted when background accounting is running.
+Background projects should not be deleted whilst background accounting is running.

-LIST-BACKGROUND-PROJECTS < output file>
+ACC: LIST-BACKGROUND-PROJECTS < output file name >

-Lists PROJECT PASSWORDS and their corresponding PROJECT NAMES from entries on the PROJNAM:DATA file.
+Lists PROJECT-PASSWORDS and their corresponding PROJECT-NAMES from entries on the PROJNAM:DATA file.

+ACC: RESET-RT-PROJECT-TABLE

+<project-name>\

-RESET-RT-PROJECT-TABLE <RT program name>,<RT project name> The word giving the number of entries in the file RTPROJ:DATA is set to zero.
+The word giving the number of entries in the file RTPROJ:DATA is set to zero.

-CREATE-RT-PROJECT <RT program name>, <RT project name>
+ACC: CERATE-RT-PROJECT <rt-program-name>, <rt-project-name>

-Associates an RT program name with a PROJECT NAME.
+Associates an RT-PROGRAM-NAME with a PROJECT-NAME.
 Specified entries are stored on the file RTPROJ:DATA and used when @START-RT-ACCOUNTING is given.
-An RT program name can only occur once in the file.
-Only user RT programs (not SYSTEM RT programs) can be accounted; there is no check in the ACCOUNTING-SERVICE-PROGRAM but there is in SINTRAN.
+An RT-program name can only occur once in the file.
+Only USER RT-programs (not SYSTEM RT-PROGRAMS) can be accounted; there is no check in the ACCOUNTING-SERVICE program but there is in SINTRAN.

-DELETE-RT-PROJECT <RT project name>
+ACC: DELETE-RT-PROJECT < rt-program-name >

-Deletes entries from the RTPROJ:DATA file.
-RT projects should not be deleted when RT accounting is running.
+Lists the entries in the file RTPROJ:DATA file.
+RT-projects should not be deleted whilst RT-accounting is running.

-LIST-RT-PROJECT
+ACC: LIST-RT-PROJECT < output file name >

-Lists the entries in the file RTPROJ:DATA, ie. RT programs and their corresponding RT PROJECT NAMES.
+Lists the entries in the file RTPROJ:DATA; i.e. RT-program and their corresponding RT-PROJECT-NAMES.

-DUMP-AND-ACCUMULATE
+ACC: DUMP-AND-ACCUMULATE.

-This command accumulates the data contained in the file ACCOUNTS:DATA for each PROJECT NAME and each user name (RT program name) and writes it to the file AACCOUNTS:DATA as the INTERMEDIATE values (see Table IV) in each record for each project and each user name.
+This command processes all the records in ACCOUNTS:DATA, checking their validity and printing a log if required, and accumulates the data from each in the intermediate values in AACCOUNTS:DATA, (see tabel IV), for each project and user name.
+Accounts can be printed using this data if requied.
 These totals are also added to ACCUMULATED totals in these records.
-Thus the intermediate values contain the resource usage between the last and preceding DUMP-AND-ACCUMULATE commands.
-The values in the table of accounts by user name/project name given by this command are those from the intermediate entries.
-An optional log can be produced from the data in ACCOUNTS:DATA.
+Thus the intermediate values contain the resource usage between the last and preceding DUMP-AND-ACCUMULATE commands for each project and each user name.
+The accumulated values contain the total resource utilisation to the last DUMP-AND-ACCUMULATE command.

-The command asks the following questions:
+The command has the following parameters;

-RESET ACCOUNTING FILE : <yes no=""></yes> DO YOU WANT A LOG : <yes no=""></yes> DO YOU WANT ACCOUNTING BY USER NAME : <yes no=""></yes> DO YOU WANT ACCOUNTING BY PROJECT NAME : <yes no=""></yes> DO YOU WANT A SHORT LISTING : <yes no=""></yes> OUTPUT FILE (DEFAULT IS LINE PRINTER) : <file name=""></file> LINES PER PAGE (DEFAULT IS 55) : < number of lines>
+RESET ACCOUNTING FILE : <yes no=""></yes>

+NUMBER OF RECORDS BEFOR WARNING : <number></number>

+MAXIMUM NUMBER OF RECORDS : <number></number>

+DO YOU WANT A LOG : <yes no=""></yes>

+OUTPUT FILE FOR LOG : <file name=""></file>

+LINES PER PAGE : <number></number>

+DO YOU WANT ACCOUNTS : <yes no=""></yes>

+ACCOUNTS BY PROJECT NAME OR

+USER NAME OR BOTH : <both project="" user=""></both>

+DO YOU WANT SUBTOTALLING : <yes no=""></yes>

+OUTPUT FILE : <file name=""></file>

+LINES PER PAGE : <number></number>